How Much Do Tattoo Artists Make on Average?

 In any case, this ignores the fact that you are responsible for your materials, including tattoo ink, equipment, and needles.
 You can deduct them from your taxes at the end of the year, but that only gets you so far.

-Guess You Would Like: How To Get a Tattoo License?
+Guess You Would Like: How to Come Up With Good Tattoo Ideas?

 Aside from the place where you live playing a big effect on your financial success, as previously said, another big factor is how you interact with others.
 If you have a strong connection with your clients and can create rapport, you will be able to: 1.
 They will tip you more generously.
 2. They will refer you to others.
 As a result, it’s always a good idea to try to create contacts and networks.